arunasurya/academy/bisqtx.md

 Bisq transactions are basically [bitcoin transactions](bitcointx.md) that have some extra data added to them based on the Bisq script.

 ## Genesis Transaction
-2.5BTC (from a donation) will be used to create 2.5M BSQ in the genesis transaction upon the DAO launch.
+Upon DAO launch, 2.5BTC (from a donation) will be used to create 2.5M BSQ in the genesis transaction.
 Since there are 100,000,000 satoshis in 1BTC, 1BSQ is equal to 100 Satoshi.
+The outputs of all the subsequent transactions stemming from this genesis transaction will be interpreted as BSQ.

 ## Issuance Transaction
 Whenever a contributor submits a compensation request, they create an issuance transaction whose output is new BSQ that is accepted by the network.